yewshanooi/sodium/README.md

 ```
 3. Create a new file named **config.json** and fill it with your own information<br/>
 > [!WARNING]
-> embedColor field is required
+> The embedColor field is required
 ```
 {
   "embedColor": ""